Introduction

 1. AI-Powered Tracking: Artificial intelligence is being used to enhance tracking accuracy and predict potential delays or issues.

-2. Enhanced Tracking Accuracy: GPS and RFID technology advancements are improving tracking precision, even in challenging environments.
+2. Enhanced Tracking Accuracy: Advances in GPS and RFID technology are improving tracking precision, even in challenging environments.

 3. Integration with Smart Devices: This lookup process is becoming seamlessly integrated with smart devices, allowing customers to track their shipments using voice commands or mobile apps.